 Sean M. Kelly, President & CEO

-Sean Kelly succeeded John Diffey as Kendal’s President and CEO on Jan.
-1, 2016, after serving as Kendal’s Director for New Business Development from 2008 through 2015.
-While at Kendal, Sean has been responsible for leading and managing organizational efforts aimed at fostering new opportunities for growth, while supporting planning and development initiatives for existing Kendal communities.
-Sean is well-known in the aging services field and has been a frequent speaker around the country, and beyond, on numerous topics.
-Sean joined Kendal after 11 years with Connecticut-based Retirement Living Services — a development, finance, marketing and operations consultant to senior housing and service providers throughout the United States.
-In 1992, Sean graduated from Ursinus College in Collegeville, Pennsylvania, with a bachelor’s degree in international relations, and in 2014 he completed an Advanced Management Program at the Wharton School at the University of Pennsylvania in Philadelphia.
+Sean Kelly joined Kendal in 2008 and took on his current role in 2016.
+Prior to 2016, while at Kendal, Sean was responsible for fostering a culture of continuous improvement through leading and managing new opportunities for growth and evolution for Kendal.
+Sean has been a frequent speaker on many topics, including senior housing development, emerging trends, organizational management, leadership, and affiliation, merger and acquisition processes.
+Sean came to Kendal after 10+ years working with a development, finance, marketing and operations consultant to senior housing and service providers throughout the United States, where he served as Principal.
+Sean graduated from Ursinus College in Collegeville, in 1992 with a bachelor’s degree in international relations, and in 2014 he completed an Advanced Management Program at the Wharton School at the University of Pennsylvania in Philadelphia.

 Nora E. Adelmann, Senior Vice President, Governance and Strategy

 Nora joined Kendal in 1978 after serving as an administrative intern from 1977-78 for Kendal-Crosslands.
-In more than thirty years with Kendal, Nora has served in a variety of roles, ranging from administrator of Kendal at Longwood, Coniston and Ralston House (management contract in Philadelphia) to child day care administrator and public relations coordinator.
-She currently serves as a site team member, coordinator, and mentor for CARF/CCAC.
-She served on the Pennsylvania nonprofit association of homes and services for the aging board and as president of the five-county Philadelphia area chapter.
+Current responsibilities include consultation and process leadership/facilitation in the Kendal System for governance/board development, strategic planning, and public policy/advocacy.
+In more than 40 years with Kendal, Nora has served in a variety of roles, ranging from administrator of Kendal at Longwood, Coniston and Ralston House (management contract in Philadelphia) to child day care administrator and public relations coordinator.
+She currently serves as a site team member, coordinator and mentor for CARF, the international accrediting body.
+She served on the Pennsylvania nonprofit association of homes and services for the aging board, as president of the five-county Philadelphia area chapter, and as a member of the Friends Services for the Aging Board of Directors.
 She earned a master’s degree in human resource management from Widener University, a master’s degree in planning/administration/policy development from Bryn Mawr College’s Graduate School of Social Work and Social Research, and a bachelor’s degree from Franklin and Marshall College in Lancaster, Pennsylvania.